Vonksdesu/Anythings/README.md

    > ⚠️ **Important:** Do *not* create a new folder for the `.exe` inside the `Mods` folder, as the program may not work properly.
 3. **Run**: Run the program and wait for the process to complete.
 4. **Launch**: Once the process is finished, open your **XXMI Launcher** and launch *Zenless Zone Zero*.

+---

+## Disclaimer

+This project is not my own original creation from scratch; I am simply maintaining and updating it of my own volition to keep the tool working for the community.

+As this is my first time maintaining a project like this and I am working on it solo, there may still be bugs or edge cases where some mods cannot be fully repaired.
+I apologize for any inconvenience, and I highly appreciate your understanding and support!